newjersey/feedback-widget/README.md

 2. Confirm this worked by checking that `package.json` version has been bumped and a draft release for this version is available in the https://github.com/newjersey/feedback-widget/releases page.
 3. On the releases page, click to Edit the release, and update the description if needed.
 Click Publish.
 This will trigger the publish-release Github Actions workflow.
 4. Once the workflow is completed, confirm that the package is updated on NPM registry. https://www.npmjs.com/package/@newjersey/feedback-widget

+### Minifying the JS file

+Before pushing changes to `feedback-widget.js`, make sure you update the minified file (this will be automated eventually).

+1. `npm install uglify-js -g` (global install, not part of npm project)
+2. `cd feedback-widget && nvm use 16`
+3. `uglifyjs feedback-widget.js -c -o feedback-widget.min.js`